 Thule Chariot vs. Burley Comparison Chart

 Thule Chariot or Burley?
-Which trailer is best for you and your family?
+Which bike trailer is best for you and your family?

-You really can’t go wrong with a Burley or a Thule brand trailer.
-Both brands perform significantly better than lower-end brands, such as InStep and Schwinn and offer various models to fit your families needs and budget.
+You really can’t go wrong with a Burley or a Thule bike trailer.
+Both brands perform significantly better than lower-end brands, such as InStep and Schwinn, and offer various models to fit your family’s specific needs.
 The trailer that is best for you really depends on your budget as well as how you are planning on using the trailer.
-Below the comparison charts are more detailed descriptions and pictures of differentiating pictures.
+Use the comparison charts below to compare the different features available for each model, and then keep reading for more detailed descriptions and additional pictures of the trailers.

 Thule vs. Burley Mid-Range Trailers, $300 – $400